-BEKE has prepared a recommendation regarding favourable flood and inland water prevention activities for the habitats of the strictly protected susliks in their working areas (Annex A7/1) and submitted it to the responsible authorities.
+BEKE has prepared a recommendation regarding favourable flood and inland water prevention activities for the habitats of the strictly protected souslik in their working areas (Refer to Annex A7/1 of MTR2) and submitted it to the responsible authorities.
 The authorities acknowledged the document in an official resolution stating to consider the recommendations during their activities.
-(Annex A7/2).
+(Refer to Annex A7/2 of MTR2).

-NIMFEA has also prepared a recommendation for the flood and inland water prevention activities for S. citellus habitat in their working area and submitted to the concerned authority.
-(Annex A7/3).
-The authorities acknowledged the document and promised to consider it in their work.
-(Annex A7/4).
+NIMFEA has also prepared a recommendation for the flood and inland water prevention activities for S. citellus habitat in their working area and submitted to the concerned authority (Refer to Annex A7/3 of MTR2) They prepared a more elaborated version and submitted it also (Annex A7/1).
+The authorities has receipt the documents but only one has replied on it formally (Annexes A7/2).